 - Severe fatigue

-- Chills, followed by a fever
+- Chills followed by a fever

 - Muscle aches

-- Swollen lymph nodes
+- Swollen lymph nodes and tonsils

-When to Call the Doctor
+When to Call Your Doctor

-Call your doctor about mononucleosis if:
+Talk to your doctor if: